Frequently asked questions on one-to-one support.

 Do I have to make an appointment?

-If you are nearby and want to drop-in without an appointment we might be able to see you.
-However, if you are making a special trip or you are working to a tight schedule you can only be sure to see someone if you make an appointment.
+If you are nearby and want to drop-in without an appointment we may be able to see you.
+Making an appointment is highly recommended due to the heavy demand on our service.
+If you are making a special trip or you are working to a tight schedule you can only be sure to see someone if you make an appointment.

 Where do I go?